psy0rz/ledder/README.md

   (3, 3) (r255, g0, b0, a1)
 ```

+Its setup this way so that we can add/remove sets of huge pixelLists and still have high performance.
+(Since you're only adding/removing references.)

 ## Animators

 (Note: Before you start its usefull to have a good editor.
 I prefer Webstorm, but vscode works as well.)